 The One Dollar Bus Era lasted for two weeks.
 After a few days of ineffective resistance, the small commuter vans dropped their price to $1 as well in the face of the bigger, higher-capacity buses.
 At the same time, they appealed to the Department of Transportation, who proceeded with an investigation into the legality of the big buses.
 After a tense couple of weeks, including some reports of physical confrontations and violence (although where they were and how bad they were I never found out), the big buses were gone, as abruptly as they came.
 The police seized four of the buses, and issued $1500 fines for each.
 The DOT ruled that they were operating illegally; city law only permitted commuter van services that carry no more than 19 passengers at a time.
 On the same day that they were shut down, the small vans went back to $2.75 a ride.

 The most interesting thing about the Chinatown Bus is that it was only made possible by segregation.
-It’s the classical example of a new industry born entirely out of exclusion.
+It’s the classic example of a new industry born entirely out of exclusion.
 Of course, all immigrants are limited by the few occupations that are open to them.
 But the Chinatown Bus specifically served those who were separated from the population at large, both geographically and culturally.
 It was created with a very specific audience in mind.
 It was never meant to be for everyone.

 The earliest iteration of the Chinatown Bus came out of New York in the late 90s.
 The Fung Wah Transportation Company, the most famous of the bunch, started as a jitney service that shuttled Chinese workers from Manhattan to Brooklyn.
 Growing affluence and the desire to spread to the suburbs, combined with gentrification pressures in Manhattan, led to the establishment of various Chinese communities in the outer boroughs and all along the eastern seaboard.
 Commercial outposts formed around these communities, and new immigrants from Manhattan moved out there to work in the Chinese supermarkets and restaurants.
 But they would always have to return to New York to see family and to socialize, and they were connected through the buses.
 They went on vacations by the buses, going from one Chinatown to another and back.
 When their kids grew up, they went on college tours.
 The New York to Boston route was the most popular.

 Everything depended on the immediate, surrounding Chinese population.
 The buses idled curbside along Allen Street because they had no terminal to depart from.
-They advertised solely through word-of-mouth through the community, because they couldn’t afford to reach out in any other way.
+They advertised solely through word-of-mouth in the community, because they couldn’t afford to reach out in any other way.
 They were able to trim infrastructure, marketing, and service costs to bring lower prices for a limited clientele.
 And it was sustainable, repeat business — they had a niche all their own.
 In 2002, the advent of online ticketing services helped the curbside bus business proliferate.
 A lot of bus companies joined in, many good and many bad.
 In 2008, the major players in the coach industry gave up their years of lobbying efforts against curbside buses and formed curbside bus lines of their own.

 Today MegaBus and BoltBus enjoy the highly debatable reputation of being the safer and more upscale alternative to the Chinatown Bus while still keeping competitive prices.
 Good PR, a centralized Midtown loading location, employees that actually speak English, and a ridership that’s more presentable in the eyes of your average American have cemented them as the Chinatown Bus gone legitimate.
 Curbside buses now make more than 2,500 trips a week between New York, Boston, D.C. and Philly, moving millions of people per year.
 Essentially, MegaBus, BoltBus, and the multitude of new entries into the market took an industry created for a segregated and autonomous population and turned it into something else.
 Meanwhile, the term “Chinatown Bus” has become a catch-all for any of the bus companies associated with the ethnic Chinese or with any business practice that would appear nonstandard to a mainstream ridership.
-This was reinforced by a wave of incidents that raised public apprehension, culminating with a casino bus crash in the Bronx that killed 15 people in March of last year.
+This was reinforced by a wave of incidents that caused public apprehension, culminating with a casino bus crash in the Bronx that killed 15 people in March of last year.
 It was the worst crash in curbside bus history.
 It’s interesting to note that neither the bus driver nor the owner of the company was Chinese; only the victims were Chinese.

 I don’t ride the Chinatown Bus very often, but I am familiar with it in all its iterations, and I understand it in the peripheries of my mind like anyone who’s ever relied on it.
-I remember taking a Chinatown tour bus to D.C. with my parents when we first came to the America.
+I remember taking a Chinatown tour bus to D.C. with my parents when we first came to America.
 We wanted to see the landmarks of this country but didn’t know enough English to fend for ourselves.
 I remember taking the Flushing to Chinatown commuter van to get to high school when the subways were shut down during the Great MTA Strike of 2005.
 I remember taking the bus again with my parents, when we were deciding between colleges.
 And after college, I remember visiting my friends at their internships up and down the East Coast.

-The buses mean much more than just a cheap way to get around.
+The buses wasn't just a cheap way to get around.
 This is so obvious that you’d think it should be commonly understood, but it’s rarely ever brought up.
 From the very beginning, the buses were made for a very distinct customer base, and throughout the years, despite the online ticketing service changes and such, they never really changed the way they operate to accommodate other kinds of riders.
 I guess in recent times, students and young college grads have found the scrappy, urban, DIY aesthetic of the bus endearing or whatever.
 However, it wasn’t made for them either.
 It was always meant to be exclusive and protective for the Chinese immigrant population, stitching together a network of people who are slightly more sympathetic and a handful of places that make slightly more sense.
-Of course it also happened to be cheap, but for the people who relied on them, the Chinatown Bus was never so simple as a tradeoff between price and quality.
+Of course it also happened to be cheap, but for the people who relied on them, the Chinatown Bus was never so simple as a trade-off between price and quality.

 A week after the $1 buses were shut down, I went to see the small commuter van drivers on 41st Avenue.
 These vans are typically self-owned, self-driven operations, although they pay significant fees to other fleet owners to handle paperwork and regulations.
 The drivers were good-natured but outstandingly cynical, sure that unfair competition could come back at any given time.
 “Check back tomorrow,” they told me.